Jalez/mui-toolpad-extended-tuni/README.md

 A React library extending MUI Toolpad functionality with additional features for educational applications.
 This library provides components and tools for building interactive educational interfaces.

+## Breaking Changes in v2.0.0

+1. Renamed `EduMLProvider` to `LMSProvider` (EduMLProvider is now deprecated)
+2. All routing components must now be imported from this package
+3. State management is now centralized through the package

 ## Prerequisites

 This library requires the following peer dependencies: